Holiday Credit Card Do’s and Don’ts

 Don’t: Ignore your statement until after the holidays

 It can be tempting to put your credit card balance out of your head and only focus on parties and presents during the holidays.
 Resist the temptation to “just deal with it after New Year’s” or you could seriously overspend your holiday budget.
-Check your credit card balance online at least a couple times during the holidays to get a reality check on how much you’re spending for the season.
+Check your credit card balance online at least a couple times during the holidays to get a reality check on how much you’re spending on holiday purchases.

 Do: Consider transferring your holiday balances with a low-interest credit card offer